Art by Joakim Olofsson

 Recently a reader sent me a message that caught my eye: "Hey, I just read your page, tips and tricks.
 And I thought it was really helpful.
 But I was wondering about campaign Ideas.
 I have the tendency to make mercenary campaigns.
 Kill the monsters, get the treasure, congratulations, you win.
 You get me?
 Im looking for more depth to my campaign, and im unsure as to how to pursue that.
 So, If you can, Id appreciate an email with some tips or tricks to make a deeper campaign."

-I'm always interested in the feedback people send, either through e-mail, my guestbook, or my Facebook page.
+I'm always interested in the feedback people send, either through e-mail or my Facebook page.
 I read everything and try to spend some time thinking about points that are raised, and I answer questions, if I'm able.
 A question like this is a golden opportunity to talk about actual techniques for adding depth to your games.
 It's one thing to talk about a rich world and interesting NPCs and another thing to try to build them.
 And how do you introduce goals that aren't the usual "kill it and take its stuff," anyway?
 These things can seem daunting, especially when you've never done it before and you don't have someone you can ask.

 If possible, work on adding depth and facets from the very start of a campaign.
 The beginning sets the tone for everything that follows after and lets players know what to expect.
 If you take a long-established campaign and try to change its tone and methods in major ways, players might feel like you've pulled a bait and switch.
 They might feel like they have been shanghaied into switching gears with characters they would rather not change.
 But if you go into a fresh game and state that you would like to work on moving beyond the same old patterns, your players will be signing up for a change from the start.